 My work has been exhibited across Canada (Montreal - La Centrale Powerhouse, MAI -, Toronto - A Space, Textile Museum of Canada, AGO - , St. Jonh's - Eastern Edge -, London - The Forest City -) as well as in the International Biennial of Quebec City (2017).
 Internationally, my work has been shown in several locations in Spain (including CentroCentro Madrid), South Korea, the Netherlands, Germany and Costa Rica.

 As a professional visual artist I have received the support of Canada Council for the Arts (2017, 2013, 2012), Ontario Arts Council (2016, 2015), Toronto Arts Council (2017) and Quebec Arts Council (2012).

 In 2017, I was awarded the Finalist Artist Prize by the Toronto Friends of the Visual Arts.

 To have a full glimpse at my resume please click here.

-As an artist using mainly drawing as a medium, my work aims to tell stories, mostly of what is not revealed to the eye but lives within our everyday reality.
+As an artist my work aims to tell stories, mostly of what is not revealed to the eye but lives within our everyday reality.
 Specially those emotions, events and situations that are been kept hidden or secret because of social norms and conditioning.
 In my art I explore secrecy, silence and how art may become a tool for revealing, and therefore, making the audience and the artist aware.